 Krabi City Seaview

 Maritime Park and Spa Resort

 Food and drink in Krabi

-In Ao Nang, the row of seafood restaurants at the western end of beach road (towards Nopparat Thara) are worth seeking out.
-They all offer sea views, but my personal favourite is the well-established Krua Ao Nang which is right at the end of the row.
-For inexpensive street food, there are a cluster of stalls further up the beach road before the road curves away towards Nopparat Thara.
+For inexpensive street food in Ao Nang, there are a cluster of stalls further up the beach road before the road curves away towards Nopparat Thara.
 There aren’t many vendors here, but you will find a decent selection of food including rotis, grilled squid, fried chicken and som tam.
 At the other end of beach road you’ll find McDonald’s and a few other Western standbys, but keep heading north towards the mosque and on the right-hand side there are some authentic local restaurants with no-nonsense bamboo fronts.

 Travel and local tips